duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_3_calibration_wheel.md

     $ rostopic list

-If everything is right, you will see a list of ROS _topics_ currently active on your Duckiebot.
+You should see a list of ROS _topics_ currently active on your Duckiebot.
 If you know ROS, here you can use ROS commands at will.
 If you are not familiar with ROS, note that each of these _topics_ might carry _messages_, i.e., actual data.
 You can, e.g., "listen" to the data inside each topic.
 For example:

     $ rostopic echo /!hostname/camera_node/image/compressed

 will show you incoming images as the Duckiebot sees them!

+Keep this terminal open.
+We will use it to perform the wheel calibration.

 ## Step 3: Perform the calibration